-When shareholders receive a dividend (whilst the company is trading) it will be classed as income and taxed accordingly.
-If a company has come to the end of its useful life and is solvent, it is better for the shareholders to close the company and receive the funds as a capital distribution.
-Wilson Field can offer a solvent liquidation with a MVL.
+When shareholders receive a dividend (while the company is trading), it will be classed as income and taxed accordingly.
+If a company has come to the end of its useful life and is solvent, it’s better for the shareholders to close the company and receive the funds as a capital distribution.
+Wilson Field can offer a solvent liquidation, or a Members Voluntary Liquidation (MVL).

-As from 1st March 2012 if a company undergoes an informal winding up procedure, HMRC will only allow distributions up to a maximum of £25,000 to be treat as capital and any distributions exceeding £25,000 will be categorised as dividend income.
+As from 1st March 2012, if a company undergoes an informal winding-up procedure, HMRC will only allow distributions up to a maximum of £25,000 to be treated as capital, and any distributions exceeding £25,000 will be categorised as dividend income.

-If funds to distribute are in excess of this, the most appropriate way of doing this is by a Members Voluntary Liquidation (MVL) as the £25,000 limit will not apply and distributions will be treat as a capital receipt.
+If funds to distributed exceed £25,000, the most appropriate way of doing this is by a Members Voluntary Liquidation (MVL).
+The £25,000 limit will not apply, and distributions will be treated as a capital receipt.

-An MVL is the most straightforward of all liquidations, involving the members passing resolutions to appoint a liquidator, the liquidator realising the assets and discharging any liabilities and finally distributing the funds to the shareholders.
-The liquidators may also make more than one distribution to shareholders if it is beneficial to shareholders to receive these in certain tax years.
+An MVL is the most straightforward of all liquidations, involving the members passing resolutions to appoint a liquidator.
+The liquidator realises the assets and discharges any liabilities, before finally distributing the funds to the shareholders.
+The liquidators may also make more than one distribution to shareholders if it’s beneficial that they receive these in certain tax years.